Universal breakdown of Kibble-Zurek scaling in fast quenches across a phase transition: Abstract

 \section{Abstract}

-The crossing of a continuous phase transition in finite time gives rise to the formation of topological defects described by the Kibble-Zurek mechanism (KZM) in the limit of slow quenches.
-The KZM predicts a universal power-law scaling of their density with the quench time in which the transition is crossed.
+The crossing of a continuous phase transition gives rise to the formation of topological defects described by the Kibble-Zurek mechanism (KZM) in the limit of slow quenches.
+The KZM predicts a universal power-law scaling of the defect density as a function of the quench time.
 We focus on the deviations from KZM experimentally observed in rapid quenches and establish their universality.
 While KZM scaling holds below a critical quench rate, for faster quenches the defect density and the freeze-out time become independent of the quench rate and exhibit a universal power-law scaling with the final value of the control parameter.
-These predictions are verified in paradigmatic scenarios using a $\phi^4$-theory and a model of a strongly-coupled superconducting ring.
+These predictions are verified in several paradigmatic scenarios in both the classical and quantum domains.

+The Kibble-Zurek mechanism (KZM) is one of the cornerstones in nonequilibrium physics, with applications ranging from condensed matter to quantum computing \cite{kibble1976,kibble1980,Zurek1985,Zurek1996,Dziarmaga10,Polkovnikoc2011,Campo2014}.
+It predicts and explains universal scaling laws in the dynamics across a phase transition driven by modulating a control parameter $\lambda$ across a critical point $\lambda_c$ in a finite quench time scale $\tau_Q$.
+The KZM exploits the divergence of the equilibrium relaxation time $\tau=\tau_0/|\epsilon|^{\nu z}$ as a function of the proximity to the critical point